neodon/endb/README.md

 New to Endb?
 Check out the [Documentation](https://endb.js.org).

 - **Easy-to-use**: Simplistic and yet efficient; has a simple and easy-to-use promise-based API.
+- [**Adapters**](#Usage): By default, data is stored in memory.
+You can also install (check out the [Installation Guide](#Installation)) and use an adapter.
-- [**Adapters**](#Usage): Officially supported adapters are LevelDB, MongoDB, MySQL, PostgreSQL, Redis, and SQLite.
+Officially supported adapters are LevelDB, MongoDB, MySQL, PostgreSQL, Redis, and SQLite.
 - [**Third-Party Adapters**](#Third-Party-Adapters): You can optionally use third-party adapters or build your own.
 Endb will integrate the third-party adapter and handle complex types internally.
-- [**Namespaces**](#Namespaces): Namespaces isolate elements within a database, separate elements (keys & values) by prefixing the keys, and allow you to clear only a certain namespace while using the same database.
+- [**Namespaces**](#Namespaces): Namespaces isolate elements within a database, avoid key collisions, separate elements by prefixing the keys, and allow you to clear only a certain namespace while using the same database.
+- [**Custom Serializers**](#Custom-Serializers): Utilizes data serialization methods that encodes Buffer data as a base64-encoded string, decodes JSON objects which contain buffer-like data (either as arrays of numbers or strings) into Buffer instances to ensure consistency across different backends.
+Optionally, pass your own data serialization methods to support extra data types.
-- **Data Types**: Handles all the JSON types including `Buffer` using its own serialization methods.
+- **Data Types**: Handles all the JSON types including [`Buffer`](https://nodejs.org/api/buffer.html) using its own data serialization methods.
-- **Error-Handling**: Connection errors are sent through, from the adapter to the main instance (connection errors won't kill the process).
+- **Error-Handling**: Connection errors are sent through, from the adapter to the main instance (connection errors won't exit or kill the process).

 ## Installation